Condo Insurance (HO-6): What It Covers & How Much You Need

 Dwelling (Walls-In) Coverage

 This is the foundation of your HO-6 policy.
-It protects your unit's interior structure from the walls inward — including flooring, ceilings, built-in cabinetry, electrical systems, plumbing, and any upgrades or renovations you've made.
+It protects your unit's interior structure from the walls inward, including flooring, ceilings, built-in cabinetry, electrical systems, plumbing, and any upgrades or renovations you've made.
 Standard covered perils include fire, smoke, windstorms, vandalism, theft, and accidental water overflow.

 One critical detail: if you renovated your kitchen or added hardwood floors, the master policy may only cover what was originally installed when the building was built.
 Your HO-6 policy is what protects those upgrades.
+For a deeper dive into how the HO-6 form works, see our complete HO-6 guide.

 Personal Property Coverage